alexwlchan/library-lookup/README.md

 This is a tool for finding books that are available in nearby branches of my public lending library.

-It gives me a list of books I can borrow immediately:
+It shows me a list of books I can borrow immediately:

 ![A list of books.
 The first two books have large titles, a summary, and a list of branches where copies are available for immediate borrowing.
 There are two more books which are shown in smaller text and with greyed-out covers -- these aren't available nearby.](screenshot.png)